Theatre-in-the-round: Stage design

-Historical development and global adoption
+History

 Theatre-in-the-round was common in ancient theatre, particularly in Greece and Rome, but it was not widely revisited until the latter half of the 20th century.

-In her survey of theatre-in-the-round, Margo Jones identified two early examples of central staging in the United States: productions by Azubah Latham and Milton Smith at Columbia University in 1914, and productions by T. Earl Pardoe at Brigham Young University in 1922.
+The Glenn Hughes Penthouse Theatre in Seattle, Washington, was the first theatre-in-the-round venue built in the United States.
+It opened on May 19, 1940, with a production of Spring Dance, a comedy by playwright Philip Barry.
+The 160-seat theatre is located on the campus of the University of Washington and is listed on the National Register of Historic Places.
+Author Margo Jones identified two additional early examples of central staging in the United States: productions by Azubah Latham and Milton Smith at Columbia University in 1914, and productions by T. Earl Pardoe at Brigham Young University in 1922.

 In 1924, Gilmor Brown established the Fair Oaks Playbox in Pasadena, California, which became an important early practitioner of central staging.
 The theatre also pioneered flexible staging by incorporating various stage configurations.
-As indicated by Jones, the centrally staged productions at the Fair Oaks Playbox were followed about eight years later by Glenn Hughes'ss work at the Penthouse Theatre in Seattle.
+As indicated by Jones, the centrally staged productions at the Fair Oaks Playbox were followed about eight years later by Glenn Hughes's work at the Penthouse Theatre in Seattle.

 Stephen Joseph was the first to popularize theatre-in-the-round in the United Kingdom during the 1950s, drawing inspiration from its development in the United States.
 He established theatres-in-the-round in Newcastle-under-Lyme and the Studio Theatre in Scarborough.
 The current venue, which opened in 1996, is known as the Stephen Joseph Theatre.
 Joseph is known for having rhetorically asked, "Why must authorities stand with their backs to a wall?"—to which he replied, "So nobody can knife them from behind."